-Mr. Jeremy Hedberg, our director as of the date of this prospectus, has worked as a Partner, Co-Chief Investment Officer and Co-Head of Corporate and Traded Credit at Värde Partners, Inc. ("Värde"), a global alternative investment advisor currently managing \$14 billion that has invested over \$70 billion since inception.
+Mr. Jeremy Hedberg, our director nominee, has worked as a Partner, Co-Chief Investment Officer and Co-Head of Corporate and Traded Credit at Värde Partners, Inc. ("Värde"), a global alternative investment advisor currently managing \$14 billion that has invested over \$70 billion since inception.
 He joined Värde in November 1997 and has managed Värde's liquid investing activities globally and led Värde's significant investments in the residential mortgage sector in the U.S. He has served on a number of boards of portfolio companies owned by the Värde funds.
 He has also served on many official creditors' committees and a number of adhoc committees to restructure companies in bankruptcy, including, but not limited to, Capmark Financial Group, Inc. a commercial finance company, Chiquita Brands International, Inc., a global fruit and food company, and Flag Telecom Holdings Ltd, a provider of international wholesale network services.
 Prior to joining Värde, Jeremy worked for Goldner Hawn Johnson & Morrison, a private equity fund specializing in middle-market leveraged buyouts, from June 1996 to October 1997.
 He also previously worked for Wessels, Arnold & Henderson, a full-service investment bank specializing in high-growth companies, from May 1994 to June 1996.

-Charles Yamarone, Director
+Charles Yamarone, Director Nominee

-Mr. Charles Yamarone, our director as of the date of this prospectus, has served as the Chief Corporate Governance and Compliance Officer of Houlihan Lokey (NYSE: HLI), a global investment bank, since January 2016, where he advises senior management on all aspects of Houlihan Lokey's corporate governance, compliance and internal audit, including Houlihan Lokey's initial public offering in August 2015.
+Mr. Charles Yamarone, our director nominee, has served as the Chief Corporate Governance and Compliance Officer of Houlihan Lokey (NYSE: HLI), a global investment bank, since January 2016, where he advises senior management on all aspects of Houlihan Lokey's corporate governance, compliance and internal audit, including Houlihan Lokey's initial public offering in August 2015.
 From January 2014 to May 2015, he was a Managing Director in Houlihan Lokey's capital markets group, where he had been a senior investment banker since November 2009.
 Between 1991 and 2009, Mr. Yamarone was a senior officer of Libra Securities, an institutional broker dealer, and he was involved in all areas of Libra Securities' business, including capital markets, corporate finance, sales and trading, research, legal, compliance, and operations.
 From January 1996 to July 2020, Mr. Yamarone was a director of the El Paso Electric Company (NYSE: EE), where he served as chairman of the audit committee, compensation committee and a member of the energy and resource committee.
 He was the Chairman of the Board of El Paso Electric from February 2015 until July 2020.
 From October 2010 to June 2016, Mr. Yamarone served as a member of the board of directors, chair of the compensation committee, a member of the executive committee and audit committee of United Continental Holdings, Inc. (NYSE: UAL).
 From February 1995 to October 2010, Mr. Yamarone served as a member of the board of directors of Continental Airlines, Inc. (NYSE: CAL), where he was chairman of the human resources committee and a member of the corporate governance committee.
-He previously served as a director of other companies, including Bally's Grand, Inc., (Nasdaq: BGLV), a gaming and entertainment company that was acquired by Bally's Entertainment Corp., LIVE Entertainment, Inc. (Nasdaq: LVE), a film distribution company that was acquired by Bain Capital in 1997 and became Artisan Entertainment, Inc., Merry-Go-Round Enterprises, Inc. (NYSE: MGRE), a nationa
+He previously served as a director of other companies, including Bally's Grand, Inc., (Nasdaq: BGLV), a gaming and entertainment company that was acquired by Bally's Entertainment, Inc., Merry-Go-Round Enterprises, Inc. (NYSE: MGRE), a national clothing retail chain, and Vagabond Inn Corporation, a hotel chain.